Simple and Reliable CPU/MEM Usage Monitoring Tool

 Alert Sent Too Early

-• Check cpuhighnum and memhighnum.
+• Check cpuhighnum, memhighnum, cpulownum, and memlownum.

 Still in Trial Mode